 a.
-Review/Appeal of Dismissal of Formal Complaint under Sexual Misconduct Process
+Review/Appeal of Dismissal of Formal Complaint under Sexual Misconduct Process b.
+Review/Appeal Following Investigative Report and Formal Hearing under Sexual Misconduct Process

 Under the Sexual Misconduct Process, neither party can seek a review/appeal of a dismissal of a Formal Complaint.